A Hierarchy of Local Symplectic Filling Obstructions for Contact 3-Manifolds: Introduction

 As we sketched in the above discussion of related results in \cite{LatschevWendl}, the hierarchical structure encoded by the order $k \ge 0$ of planar $k$-torsion can be detected algebraically via Symplectic Field Theory, and it also can be detected by a refinement of the ECH contact invariant explained in Hutchings's appendix to \cite{LatschevWendl}.
 The latter raises the question of what structure in Heegaard Floer homology might also be able to see this hierarchy, but apparently nothing is yet known about this.

 \begin{question} Can Heegaard Floer homology distinguish between two contact manifolds with vanishing Ozsv\'ath-Szab\'o invariant but differing minimal orders of planar torsion?
-Does this imply obstructions to the existence of exact symplectic cobordisms? \end{question}
+Does this imply obstructions to the existence of exact or Stein cobordisms? \end{question}

 It should be mentioned that in presenting this introduction to planar torsion, we neither claim nor believe it to be the most general source of vanishing results for the various invariants under discussion.
 For the Ozsv\'ath-Szab\'o invariant, \cite{Massot:vanishing} produces vanishing results on some Seifert fibered $3$-manifolds that fall under the umbrella of our Corollary~\ref{cor:examples} and Remark~\ref{remark:Seifert}, but also some that do not since there is no condition requiring the existence of a planar piece.
-It is likely however that the definition of planar torsion can be generalized by replacing the contact fiber sum with a more general ``plumbing'' construction that produces a notion of ``higher genus binding.''
-Among its applications, this should allow a substantial generalization of Corollary~\ref{cor:examples} that encompasses all of the examples in \cite{Massot:vanishing} and many more; we intend to revisit this in a forthcoming paper.
+This phenomenon appears to be related to a generalization of planar torsion that has recently emerged from joint work of the author with Lisi and Van Horn-Morris: the idea is to replace the contact fiber sum with a more general ``plumbing'' construction that produces a notion of ``higher genus binding.''
+Among its applications, this allows a substantial generalization of Corollary~\ref{cor:examples} that encompasses all of the examples in \cite{Massot:vanishing} and many more; details of this will appear in the forthcoming paper \cite{LisiVanhornWendl}.

-And now the obvious question: what can be done in higher dimensions?
-It's interesting to note that both of the crucial geometric notions in this paper, supporting open books and contact fiber sums, make sense for contact manifolds of arbitrary dimension.

-\begin{question} Can contact fiber sums of supporting open books be used to construct examples of non-fillable contact manifolds in dimensions greater than three? \end{question}

-As of this writing, I am completely in the dark about this.
-One would be tempted toward pessimism in light of the important role that intersection theory will play in the arguments of~\S\ref{sec:openbook}---on the other hand, the literature on holomorphic curves provides plenty of examples of beautiful geometric arguments that seem at first to make sense only in dimension four, yet generalize to higher dimensions surprisingly well.